Laboratorium Dr. Deppe GmbH General Terms and Conditions of Sale and Delivery

 - In the case of delay, the customer may withdraw from the contract upon expiry of a reasonable period of at least two weeks - set by us - if the goods have not been despatched by expiry of the period.
 Further claims, especially claims for damages, are precluded.

 - Delivery obligations may be deferred or suspended completely in the following cases; we shall definitely inform the customer immediately of any delay and, if the delivery obligation is suspended or ceases, payments received shall be refunded immediately.

-b.
-In events of force majeure, we may postpone delivery by the duration of the hindrance and a reasonable start-up time.
+- In events of force majeure, we may postpone delivery by the duration of the hindrance and a reasonable start-up time.
 This also applies if such events occur during an existing delay.
-Force majeure is deemed to include monetary, trade and other governmental measures, strikes, lock-outs, operational disturbances for which we are not responsible (e.g. fire, shortage of raw materials or energy), transportation obstructions, delays at customs, and all other circumstances for which we are not responsible that make delivery considerably more difficult or impossible.
+Force majeure is deemed to include monetary, trade and other governmental measures (in particular pandemic-related measures), strikes, lock-outs, operational disturbances for which we are not responsible (e.g. fire, shortage of raw materials or energy), transportation obstructions, delays at customs, and all other circumstances for which we are not responsible that make delivery considerably more difficult or impossible.
 It is irrelevant whether these circumstances occur on our premises or those of a sub-supplier.
 If the aforementioned events, especially a delay of more than three months in performing the contract in substantial parts, mean either party to the agreement cannot reasonably be expected to perform the contract, this party may completely or partly withdraw from the contract.
 This may not form the basis of any claims for damages.
-The seller may rely on the above-mentioned circumstances only if it notifies the customer immediately thereof.
+The seller may rely on the above mentioned circumstances only if it notifies the customer immediately thereof.